Economics (ECO)

 ECO 5003.
 Economic Theory and Policy.
 (3-0) 3 Credit Hours.

 The opportunity for intensive study of micro- and macroeconomic concepts; the price system as it functions under competition, monopoly, and partial monopoly; national income measurement and determination; business cycles; money and banking; monetary policy; and fiscal policy and economic stabilization.
-Differential Tuition: $387.
+This course has Differential Tuition.

 ECO 5023.
 Managerial Economics.
 (3-0) 3 Credit Hours.